MaciejPel/scrap-opgg/README.md

 <h3 align="center">Scrap info about wr based on player and given season</h3>

-nick variable - set players nickname, the one that comes at the and of op.gg profile link season variable - season that intrests you
+nick variable - set player's nickname, the one that comes at the and of op.gg profile link

+season variable - season that intrests you

 Seasons variable explanation: